Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 Fever in and of itself isn’t dangerous.
 It’s the body’s natural way to respond to infection and helps the immune system fight infection.
 Most such infections are viral and don’t require antibiotics.
 Even many bacterial infections won’t require antibiotics as our immune systems are equipped to fight most things.
 We expect kids to have a faster heart rate and feel worse when fevers are higher, then improve when a fever comes down.

 Don’t treat a fever with Tylenol (acetaminophen) or Motrin/Advil (ibuprofen) unless a child is miserable.
 Use cooling measures (luke-warm baths) as needed.
 Use medication if a child is in significant pain or is miserable from the fever.
 Otherwise, allow the fever to run as it will help the body respond to infection.
 We prefer ibuprofen over acetaminophen if you do need to give a medication.
+It's our opinion that it is safer and works better.
 Search ibuprofen on AskDrSears.com for our dosing chart.
 You will also find a Tylenol dosing chart there, if needed.

 Any infant younger than 3 months with a fever of 101 or higher should be seen that day.